Newspaper Row (San Francisco): History

-Newspaper Row began when the Chronicle Building, the first steel-framed building the Western United States, was constructed.
-It was the tallest building in San Francisco upon completion in 1889.
+In 1890, Newspaper Row began when the Chronicle Building, the first steel-framed building the Western United States, and the tallest building in San Francisco upon completion, was constructed.
 William Randolph Hearst, the owner of The San Francisco Examiner, purchased a nearby lot, where he intended to build a taller building.
 In 1895, Claus Spreckels began construction of the Spreckels Building for The San Francisco Call, and the five-point intersection of Market Street, Kearny Street, Third Street and Geary Street was set as the center of news in the city.

-Newspaper Row was partially destroyed in the 1906 San Francisco Fire.
+The 1906 San Francisco Fire partially destroyed Newspaper Row.
 The Calls Spreckels building and the Examiners Hearst building were slowly gutted over two hours, and the Chronicles building was similarly gutted, but the brick remained and was rebuilt.
 The three newspapers published a combined issue from the office of the Oakland Tribune.

 Relocation

-The two surviving papers later relocated to near the intersection of Fifth Street and Mission Street, The San Francisco Examiner (Fifth) and the San Francisco Chronicle (Mission) across from the San Francisco Mint.
+In 1924, the two surviving papers later relocated to near the intersection of Fifth Street and Mission Street, The San Francisco Examiner (Fifth) and the San Francisco Chronicle (901 Mission Street) across from the San Francisco Mint.